thingsboard/thingsboard.github.io/_includes/docs/user-guide/advanced-guides-for-working-with-dashboard/advanced-dashboard-guide-lesson-2.md

 <br>
 **Adding a background image for the building state**

 Let's add a background image for the new state to make it visually more attractive.
-You can use [the image from this tutorial](/images/user-guide/advanced-guides-for-working-with-dashboard/images-from-tutorial/building-background.png){:target="_blank"} or your own.
+You can use [the image from this tutorial](/images/user-guide/advanced-guides-for-working-with-dashboard/images-from-tutorial/building-background.png){:target="_blank"} or upload your own image.

 {% include images-gallery.html imageCollection="background-image-building-state" showListImageTitles="true" %}